 Scripts

 Whenever you hear a radio ad, television commercial, or spot on a podcast, you’re not listening to a spokesperson speak spontaneously about their brand.
-What you’re almost always hearing is a voice actor read off a script.
+What you’re almost always hearing is a voice actor reading off a script.
 These scripts are cogent, well-thought-out statements that serve a very specific purpose, usually to get a person to respond to a call to action.
 More than any other type of content, scripts require a strict economy of words.
-With a blog, page or press release, you can almost be as detailed and long winded as you want to convey your message.
-With a script, you’re not likely to have more than hundred words to convince your target audience that you’re offering something of real value.
+With a blog, page or press release, there is flexibility in word count and brevity.
+With a script, you may not have more than a hundred words to convince your target audience that you’re offering something of real value.

-As a former procrastinator, I used to appreciate low word count assignments because it meant I got the work done faster.
+As a former procrastinator, I used to appreciate low word-count assignments because it meant I got the work done faster.
 Now I know that I love this type of work because being clear and concise is one of my main strengths.
-Over the years, I’ve written video, radio, and television ad scripts for golf course, pharmacies, Realtors, and a wide range of other businesses.
+Over the years, I’ve written video, radio, and television ad scripts for golf courses, pharmacies, Realtors, and a wide range of other businesses.
 I’ve also written longer scripts for informational videos posted on Facebook and Youtube.
-I’d love to be able to sell a screenplay some day, but until then, I love working on shorter scripts for my clients.